cyberiums/cyberdoc/docs/_interface/Smart-Contracts.md

 ---
-title: Managing Your Accounts
+title: Smart Contracts
-sort_key: B
+sort_key: C
 ---

 **WARNING**
 Remember your password.

 If you lose the password you use to encrypt your account, you will not be able to access that account.
 Repeat: It is NOT possible to access your account without a password and there is no _forgot my password_ option here.
 Do not forget it.